AlexWaller1/antibi_inc_frontend/README.md

 - Once on the show page we should be able to leave comments

-- ask about the steps of a fetch request
+- ask about the steps of a fetch request //

-- ask about promises are
+- ask about promises are //

 - ask about the dom

 - ask about eventListeners

+- ask about value

+- ask about hybrid.js